Clinical Trials Logo

 Study type: Interventional

-Gates MRI-RSM01-101 is a Phase 1, randomized, double-blind, placebo-controlled, dose-escalation study to evaluate the safety and tolerability, pharmacokinetics, occurrence of ADA, and assessment of neutralizing antibody against RSV after administration of single intravenous or intramuscular doses of RSM01 to healthy adults.
+Gates MRI-RSM01-101 was a Phase 1, randomized, double-blind, placebo-controlled, dose-escalation study to evaluate the safety and tolerability, pharmacokinetics, occurrence of Anti-drug antibody (ADA), and assessment of neutralizing antibody against RSV after administration of single intravenous or intramuscular doses of RSM01 to healthy adults.

 NCT ID: NCT05070975 Completed - Bronchiolitis Clinical Trials